Adult Social Care privacy notice

 We may also receive personal information about you from others.
 This could include family members and friends, NHS agencies (such as GPs or hospitals), commissioned support providers, other local authorities, voluntary sector organisations and the Metropolitan Police.

 We may share your information with other council departments or third parties.
 Camden’s policy is that all information will only be shared among council services and other agencies where we have a legal power or duty to do this.
 Third parties include Health services and in relation to No recourse to Public Funds the Home Office and other local authorities.
-More information on who we share information with, and the reasons, can be found by accessing the Adult Social Care privacy notice (full version).
+More information on who we share information with, and the reasons, can be found by accessing the full version Adult Social Care privacy notice.

 Please speak with your social care practitioner if you have any questions about the organisations we could share your information with.

-If an external agency asks us to share any information that is sensitive and personal to you we will only do this if we are legally meant to do so.
-If we want to share this information, as we feel it would help you, but there is no legal reason for us to share this information we will ask you first if you are happy for us to share your information.
+If an external agency asks us to share any information that is sensitive and personal to you we will only do this if we can do so legally.
+If we want to share this information, as we feel it would help you, but there is no legal power or duty for us to share this information we will ask you first if you are happy for us to share your information.

 How long Adult Social Care keeps your personal data

 We will stop using your data after we no longer have a legal reason to use your information, which may be when your services have ended.
-We are legally obliged to keep your records for 7 years.
+If you would like to know more about how long we keep Adult Social Care records, please view the Council’s retention schedule.

 Your information rights